WeiYang-BAI/Osteo-Fine-Mapp-SNP2SE2miRNA/README.md

 	$ python ./FineMapp_SNP2SE2miRNA.py -H

-Arguments are showed below:
+Arguments:

 	-H/-h	Show this help-doc.

 	-SNP	The INDEPENDENT SNPs file, which consists of at least three tab-separated columns: chromosome, position and P-value.
 Extra columns are allowed, but the first two columns must be chromosome (1-22, X, Y) and position (in hg19).
 	-PCol	Columns name of P-value in the SNP input file.